FerionVE/guion/README.md

-# Guion
+# guion

+guion is heavily WIP right now, API and concepts are still in flux.

 Goals:
-- Separate Data Structure: Widget tree stored in Context and accessed per ID/index
-- Flexibility: Can be used/implemented with any Backend
+- Data is the Widget: Widgets own data or reference data as immediate widget.
+- Widget Tree separate from Context, State and side-data
-  - Most types are generic from Context over Render and Event to WidgetID
+- Flexibility: Components are defined in generic
+  - Standard implementations can be combined with e.g. a custom ID implementation.
 - Standard Widgets: Rich Set of Standard Widgets
-  - The Standard Widgets are traits which can implemented on any type (standard implementations are also included)
+  - Ability to own or reference data (immediate widgets)
-- Standard Context: with features like hover, tabulating and drag/drop
+- Standard Context: with features like hover, tabulating, and drag/drop in the future...
 - Layout Calculation, Invalidation, ...

-Non-Goals:
+Future Goals:
+- Simplicity
-- Simplicity: That's the price of Flexibility...
+    - Right now the flexibility causes a degree of complexits
     - A simple interface limited to specific contexes and backends can still be implemented
-- Performance: Flexibility and Simplicity have priority
+    - Some complexitiy is currenty caused by language limitations
+- Performance
+    - is not the priority right not
+    - although guion is designed in a manner of performance
     - Rust is strong in inlining the complexity away
     - (Performance should be good enough because stuff is implemented inline-friendly)

+Check out [guion_sdl2](https://github.com/ferionve/guion_sdl2) for a (also WIP) backend implementation.